-We are committed to Equality & Diversity.
+We are committed to equality and diversity.
 Promoting equality means that we will treat people fairly and enable equality of opportunity.
 We will not necessarily treat everyone the same but instead we will meet their needs in different ways to ensure fair outcomes.
 Recognising diversity means that we respect people’s individuality and value the differences between them.

 Our intention is to treat you fairly and based solely on your merits, abilities and potential.
 We aim to provide an enjoyable, inclusive and personalised learning environment in which you are valued as an individual and treated with dignity and respect.
 We expect all members of the College community to play their part in this endeavour and to support the fundamental ‘British values’ of democracy, the rule of law, individual liberty and religious tolerance.

 We will promote and endeavour to protect your human rights, keep you safe and prevent unlawful discrimination and harassment towards you.
 We value diversity in respect of race, ethnicity or national origin, gender, religion and belief or none, socio-economic background, gender reassignment, marital status or family circumstances, pregnancy and parenthood, political opinions and affiliations, physical attributes or appearance, disability, sexual orientation and age.

 The College is a diverse, international and multicultural community.
 We are developing a learning environment in which each and every individual has an equal opportunity to participate.

 Supported by the public sector equality duty of the Equality Act (2010) we are working to eliminate discrimination, harassment and victimisation; advance equality of opportunity and foster good relations between people.
 In accordance with the Government’s Prevent Strategy (2011) we are working to protect our communities from radicalisation and extremism.

 Protection from Bullying, Victimisation and Harassment